passivebot/facebook-marketplace-scraper/README.md

 <p align="center">
 <img src="https://i.imgur.com/pYkazPj.png">
 </p>
-<h3 align="center">An open-source Python program to scrape Facebook Marketplace using Playwright, BeautifulSoup and FastAPI with a Streamlit GUI.
+<h3 align="center">An open-source Python program to scrape Facebook Marketplace using Playwright, BeautifulSoup, and FastAPI with a Streamlit GUI.
 <h3 align="center">

 ```diff
 You use the software provided at your own risk.
 I cannot be held responsible for any potential consequences, including potential bans from Meta.
 ```
 ### Overview
 This open-source program uses a combination of Python and SQLite  to scrape data from Facebook Marketplace.
-The program uses the Selenium webdriver to navigate the Facebook Marketplace website and BeautifulSoup to parse the HTML and extract relevant data.
-It then stores the data in an SQLite database.
-The program also has a GUI made with PyQt5 that allows the user to start the scraping process.
+The program uses Playwright to navigate the Facebook Marketplace website and BeautifulSoup to parse the HTML and extract relevant data.
+It then displays the results in a Streamlit GUI.

 ### Customization
 This program can be customized to your personal/organizational needs.
 For more information, please get in touch with me at harmindernijjar1996@gmail.com
-- PyQt5
+- Streamlit
-- Selenium
+- Playwright
 - BeautifulSoup
-- SQLite

 ### Language:
 - [Python](https://www.python.org/)